nvdone/clock/README.md

 For those used to clicking on taskbar clock in Windows 10 to see seconds, which is missing in Windows 11 - this simple application is a replacement.\
 \
+Controls:\
-ESC - close\
+ESC or control + left doubleclick - close\
 F1 - help\
-F2 - toggle topmost\
-F3 - stopwatch\
+F2 or right click - stopwatch\
-Left doubleclick - close\
-Control + left click - toggle topmost\
+F3 or control + right click - toggle topmost\
-Right click - stopwatch
+F4 or left doubleclick - hide\
+\
+Command line arguments:\
+autostart=normal - auto start at boot\
+autostart=hidden - auto start at boot, hidden\
+autostart=disable - disable auto start at boot\
+hidden - start hidden